Makeover Documentation

 application is started,

-(like in Multi-EXE or Multi-DLL applications) you might like to stipulate a name
+cases (like in Multi-EXE or Multi-DLL applications) you might like to

-that is common in all the applications that use this theme setting.
+stipulate a name that is common in all the applications that use this

 Tip: If you are using this feature, then

-same directory.
-Assuming you do this, make sure you have the global option
+the same directory.
+Assuming you do this, make sure you have the global

 Windows XP / Vista

-progress bars will change to look like XP controls.
-Buttons without Icons will
+and progress bars will change to look like XP controls.
+Buttons without

-Makeover will disable the CoolButton feature (regardless of the setting in
+then Makeover will disable the CoolButton feature (regardless of the

 In later versions of Clarion it's possible to embed a manifest directly